coq/coq/CONTRIBUTING.md

 compatibility-breaking changes once it starts accepting external contributions.

-In the meantime, contributing new lemmas on exisiting definitions should be generally favorably accepted, cleaning up existing proofs as well.
+In the meantime, contributing new lemmas on existing definitions should be generally favorably accepted, cleaning up existing proofs as well.
 Contributing new operations on existing types is also likely to be accepted in many cases.
 In case of doubt, ask in an issue before